-Section I Amendments to this sometituition may be proposed by concurrent resolution in the senate concurrent resolution in the senateor assembly.
-Any amendment adopted by the individually recorded

-vote of a majority of the members

-elected to each house shall be entered on their journals, referred to

-a regular session of the next elected legislature, and published at

-least once prior to such election.

-If then again so adopted by the

-next elected legislature, such

-amendment shall be submitted to

-the people at a general election. amendment shall be submitted to the people at a general election.
+Section 1.
+Amendments to this constitution may be proposed by concurrent resolution in the senate or assembly.
+Any amendment adopted by the individually recorded vote of a majority of the members elected to each house shall be entered on their journals, referred to a regular session of the mext elected legislature, and published at least once prior to such election.
+If then again so adopted by the next. elected legislature, such amendment shall be submitted to the people at a general election.
 Any amendment approved by a majority of the electors voting thereon shall become a part of this constitution on the first day of January following its approval or on such later day as may be specified in the amendment.